phyzhenli/AMG/README.md

 - Star

-An exact multiplier implemented using Verilog star operator, which is usually built by Xilinx IP.
+An exact multiplier implemented using Verilog star operator, which is usually implemented by Xilinx IP.

 ### ours

-Our generated unsigned 8x8 multipliers.
+Our generated multipliers.